Be'er Sheva Park Improvements

 Construction:

-• Upland: Spring 2023 (all permits received)
+• Upland: Completed Spring 2024

-• In-Water: Anticipated Fall 2023 (permit dependent)
+• In-Water: Anticipated Fall 2024 (all permits received)

-Permits Pending for In-Water work:
+Permits Pending for In-Water Work:

 • Pending - Hydraulic Project Approval (HPA) from Washington State Fish & Wildlife